Padraic-O-Mhuiris/nix-presentation/slides.md

 </div>

-Everything under a `node` directory is considered immutable
+Inside a **node** are the build artifacts - e.g, the `git` binary

+`/nix/store/q1i8hccfgx0al5jhx5n610jwwqa3jijx-git-2.38.1/bin/git`

-In a node, there may be references to paths in other nodes, creating an edge
+Also, there may be references to paths in other nodes, creating edges/vertices

 </v-clicks>